Explaining Business Objectives

 Conventional theory of the firm makes an assumption that businesses have enough information, market power and motivation to set prices for their products that maximise their total profits

-Examples of different business objectives
+Examples of alternative business objectives

-Why might a business depart from profit maximisation?
+Why businesses depart from profit maximisation

 Day-to-day pricing decisions are taken on the basis of “estimated demand" or “rules of thumb".
 Businesses can also take advantage of their market experience when setting prices